-The simulation game genre allows players to take on roles they may have never had the chance to otherwise, offering you a glimpse into another world where you might have become something else like a truck driver, or a surgeon, or maybe a space-station janitor?
+The simulation game genre allows players to take on roles they may have never had the chance to otherwise, offering you a glimpse into another world where you might have become something else like a truck driver or a surgeon, or maybe even a space-station janitor?

-With so many options at your fingertips, we thought we’d highlight some of the best simulation games on PC.
-As always, make sure to check back as we’ll be updating this list in the future as more great games are released.
+With so many options at our fingertips, we thought we’d highlight some of the best simulation games on PC.
+As always, make sure to check back as we’ll be updating this list in the future with new titles.

 Two Point Hospital

-Two Point Hospital is a management sim that has you taking on the role of a medical administrator, building up your own hospitals from scratch.
-While managing a hospital doesn’t seem inherently fun, thanks to the game’s lighthearted tone and cartoonish art style, Two Point is a fun and addicting experience.
+Two Point Hospital is a hospital management sim that has you taking on the role of a medical administrator, building up your own clinics from scratch.
+Although managing a hospital may not seem inherently fun at first, the game’s streamlined systems and cartoonish art style help keep things light.

-You’ll spend most of the game recruiting and training staff, as well as curing patients that come in with a myriad of comical illnesses, such as “lightheadedness”, in which the person’s head has become a light bulb that you’ll have to remove and replace with a brand new human-head.
-Two Point features 15 different hospitals with unique objectives to complete in order to achieve a high rating, and possibly even win some awards for one of your locations.
+Most of the game is spent recruiting and training staff, updating and decorating different rooms, and treating patients suffering from a myriad of ridiculous ailments; For example, there’s “Lightheadedness”, a physical disease in which a person’s head turns into a lightbulb, requiring a trained physician to change it back with a special machine.
+Two Point features 15 different hospitals with unique objectives to complete in order to achieve a high rating and hopefully win some awards for your locations along the way.

 Euro Truck Simulator 2